2KAbhishek/termim.nvim/README.md

 - Auto enter insert mode when opening terminal
 - Cleans up unnecessary clutter from terminal UI
 - Auto closes or persist terminals based on your needs
-- Handy commands to access full screen, floating and split terminals
+- Handy commands and keybindings to work with full screen, floating and split terminals
 - Extend commands with any program of your choice

 ## ⚡ Setup